jiashenyue/soil-moisture-analysis-tech-notes/04-HDF-data-workthrough.md

 ## Check the structure of HDF with HDFViewer

--   An open source tool provided by the developer of HDF
+-   An open-source tool provided by the developer of HDF
     -   [Download link](https://www.hdfgroup.org/downloads/hdfview/)
     -   Requires Java to run
 -   Download [HDFView for Win64](https://www.hdfgroup.org/downloads/hdfview/)